 Its streets are filled with Caribbean culture and exquisite colonial architecture, overflowing with art and cute cafes.

 I have made a couple of stops in Cartagena during my time in Colombia.

 The first time was at the end of my travels through South America and the last was on my way to the San Blas Islands of Panama which are normally visited during a trip from Panama to Colombia by boat.

 Things to do in Cartagena at a glance

 Cartagena is a wonderful city with a rich history, being one of the first Spanish colonies in Colombia during the Spanish inquisition of the 16th century.

-Due to this, Cartegena boasts an old walled city which is now a UNESCO World Heritage Site, full of narrow cobblestone streets, horse-drawn carriages, picturesque plazas, and the iconic post-card-worthy multi-colored buildings.
+Due to this, Cartegena boasts an old walled city that is now a UNESCO World Heritage Site, full of narrow cobblestone streets, horse-drawn carriages, picturesque plazas, and iconic post-card-worthy multi-colored buildings.

 Not only is the old city charming, but the surrounding barrios (neighborhoods) also have just as much appeal with a lot of quirky areas to visit too.

 Most visitors will stay in the walled city of Cartagena, which includes Centro and San Diego while other barrios such as Getsemani and Bocagrande are also popular.